Rising Pune Supergiant: Results summary

-2016 Season
+2016 season

 The Rising Pune Supergiant made an excellent start to the season, convincingly winning their first game against the defending champions, Mumbai Indians, by 9 wickets.
 However, they went on to lose their next four games - against the Gujarat Lions, Kings XI Punjab, Royal Challengers Bangalore and the Kolkata Knight Riders.
-The inclusion of Ashoke Dinda, in their 6th game of the season, provided a brief inspiration as the Supergiants beat the Sunrisers Hyderabad by 34 runs.
+The inclusion of Ashok Dinda, in their 6th game of the season, provided a brief inspiration as the Supergiants beat the Sunrisers Hyderabad by 34 runs.
 They lost the next two games - against the Gujarat Lions and the Mumbai Indians - at the Maharashtra Cricket Association Stadium in Pune.
 The Supergiants were also briefly bolstered by the arrival of Australian batsmen Usman Khawaja and George Bailey against the Delhi Daredevils at the Feroz Shah Kotla and went on to win the game by 7 wickets.
 Pune's last game of the season was against Kings XI Punjab, with the loser finishing at the bottom of the points table.
 RPS was struggling to chase down a total of 172 despite a good start from the openers and they kept losing wickets at constant intervals.
 RPS needed 23 runs from the last over which was bowled by Axar Patel with captain MS Dhoni on the crease.
 After a wide, four, six and two dot balls, RPS were left requiring 12 runs from the last two balls.
 It seemed the game was over but Dhoni hit two sixes off the last two balls.
 This win ensured RPS didn't finish at the bottom of the points table.
 At the end of the 2016 IPL, the Supergiants won only 5 games out of 14, and won only 2 of their 7 home games - 4 at the MCA Stadium in Pune and 3 at their new home ground, the ACA-VDCA Cricket Stadium in Vishakhapatnam.
 They finished at seventh place in the IPL points table.